 NOAA/NASA’s Suomi NPP satellite captured this image of the Bighorn Fire on June 22, 2020, showing clouds of smoke pouring off this fire that is plaguing Arizona.
-On June 24, the fire has grown to 65,536 acres and is 33 percent contained.
-On June 05, 2020, a lightning strike started the Bighorn Fire in the Catalina Mountains northwest of Tucson, Arizona on the Coronado National Forest.
+On June 24, the fire has grown to 65,536 acres (102 square miles) and is 33 percent contained.
+On June 05, 2020, a lightning strike started the Bighorn Fire in the Catalina Mountains northwest of Tucson, Arizona in the Coronado National Forest.
 Due to current dry, windy weather conditions the fire has pushed closer to communities forcing evacuation.
-Dry conditions also add to fuel stores of tinder-dry tall grass, brush, dormant brush and hardwood slash.
+Dry conditions also add to fuel stores of tinder-dry tall grass, brush, dormant brush, and hardwood slash.

 The fire is burning in steep and rugged terrain in the Pusch Ridge Wilderness.
 Catalina State Park and several popular trails in the area are closed including Romero Canyon, Pima Canyon, Finger Rock, Pontatoc, Pontatoc Ridge, and Linda Vista.
 Smoke impacts to surrounding communities are being carefully monitored.

-The Suomi NPP image below illustrates the flow of the smoke from the Bighorn Fire which extends out 63 miles southeast and 41 miles to the northeast.
+The Suomi NPP image below illustrates the flow of the smoke from the Bighorn Fire which extends out 63 miles (101 kilometers) southeast and 41 miles (66 kilometers) to the northeast.
 The ruler is an application which is available through the Worldview website to measure distances.

 NASA’s Earth Observing System Data and Information System (EOSDIS) Worldview application provides the capability to interactively browse over 700 global, full-resolution satellite imagery layers and then download the underlying data.
 Many of the available imagery layers are updated within three hours of observation, essentially showing the entire Earth as it looks “right now.”
 Actively burning fires, detected by thermal bands, are shown as red points.